matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 ##### `GET /room_keys/version/{version}`

-Get information about the given version, or the current version if `{version}` is omitted.
+Get information about the given version, or the current version if `/{version}` is omitted.

 On success, returns a JSON object with keys: